Companies’ Creditors Arrangement Act

 When large corporations encounter financial distress, they often turn to the Companies’ Creditors Arrangement Act (CCAA)—a federal act to restructure their financial affairs.
-Some of Canada’s largest companies, such as Nortel Networks, U.S. Steel Canada (aka Stelco), and Sears Canada have filed for protection under CCAA and Farber has played a significant role in each of these cases, on behalf of large stakeholders.
+Some of Canada’s largest companies, such as Nortel Networks, U.S. Steel Canada (aka Stelco), and Sears Canada have filed for protection under CCAA and B. Riley Farber has played a significant role in each of these cases, on behalf of large stakeholders.

 As part of the process, a company will apply to the court for protection under the CCAA and, in return, receive an initial 30 days of protection from creditors with extension often granted beyond the initial 30 days to provide time to formulate a potential plan of arrangement (CCAA plan) with the stakeholders.